Harvard-Neutrino/AtmNuCombination/README.md

 For the time being the code is contained under the src folder and structured in Analysis and Simulation folders.

-If you use any part of this code please cite:

-Measuring Oscillations with a Million Atmospheric Neutrinos
-C. A. Argüelles, P. Fernandez, I. Martinez-Soler, M. Jin Phys.
-Rev. X 13, 041055

 ## Analysis
 ### src/Analysis
 Currently performs standard 3-flavor neutrino oscillation analyses for the implemented experiments (IceCube Upgrade and Super-Kamiokande) and their combination.
 The code also includes some systematic uncertainties associated to the neutrino source and each experiment.